A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 • Milestone notifications: You can send milestone notifications or announcements with clear reminders about what needs to be done next, what’s been done, and anything else that’s needed as the transaction moves through all its phases.

-• Progress updates: You can send your clients and agents quick updates about the deal’s progress—including all upcoming key dates—with just a few clicks.
+• Progress updates: With just a few clicks, you can send your clients and agents quick updates about the deal’s progress—including all upcoming key dates.